- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 Will I be able to have children?

 If you were born with an incomplete vagina but have a normal size uterus, it is likely that you will be able to become pregnant and carry a baby.
 If you were born without a uterus or if your uterus is tiny, you will not be able to carry a pregnancy.
-Since your ovaries are normal and make eggs, an egg can be fertilized with your partner’s or a donor’s sperm.
+Since you have ovaries and make eggs, one of your eggs can be fertilized with your partner’s or a donor’s sperm.
 Adoption is another choice for some couples.

 Surrogacy: Someone else such as your sister, friend, or another person you choose, could potentially be a gestational carrier.
 Gestational carriers are women who agree to carry a pregnancy for a couple.
 Because this child would be created using your egg and your partner’s or a donor’s sperm, you would be the biological parent of this child.